btrfs-scrub

 see scrub start.

 Without options, scrub is started as a background process.
-The automatic repairs of damaged copies is performed by default for block group profiles
+The automatic repairs of damaged copies are performed by default for block group profiles with redundancy.
+No-repair

 Options